charlesmchen/WeView2/TutorialTerminology.md

 <!-- TEMPLATE START -->

 ## View Hierarchy

-Layout takes place in the context of a **View Hierarchy**, but generally we only need to concern ourselves the relationships between a single parent view and its children at a time.
+Layout takes place in the context of a **View Hierarchy**, but generally we only need to concern ourselves with the relationships between a single parent view and its children at a time.

+If your layout logic doesn't have this kind of locality, there is probably a better approach.

 ## Superview & Subviews

 In the context of layout, we call a parent view the **superview** and its children the **subviews**.
 When using **WeView 2**, the superview will generally be a **WeView**.
 Subviews can be any kind of UIView.

+Subviews don't need to extend any class or implement any interface to work with **WeView 2**.

 ## Widgets vs. Containers